Brain-Machine Interfaces (BMI)

 A Team Decision-Theory Approach: “agents cooperating to achieve a common goal”

-- A. Kulkarni and T. P. Coleman, “An Optimizer’s Approach to Stochastic Control Problems with Non-classical Information Structure”, IEEE Transactions on Automatic Control, April 2015
+A. Kulkarni and T. P. Coleman, “An Opimizer\’s Approach to to Stochastic Control Problems with Non-classical Information Structure”, IEEE International Conference on Decision and Control (CDC), to appear, December 2012

 Machine Learning in Dynamic Interacting Networks: Uncovering Causal Influences